 This is my 100th post on GringoPotpourri.
 Over the past two years, I have tried my best to blog about a variety of topics.
 Mexico – where I lived for much of that time; California – where I lived before that; and Tennessee – where I live today.
 Movies – one of my greatest pastimes, particularly during the cold weather months; hiking – another great hobby, and something I hope to write about with increasing frequency in the future; photography – with me in front of the lens as well as behind it; even politics – though politics-lite is perhaps a better way to describe my occasional rants about issues like U.S. intervention in Syria and Sochi as a venue for the 2014 Winter Olympics.

 And I’ve written about travel.
 I have many passions in life, several of which are mentioned in the paragraph above.
 Travel, however, is at the top of the list.
 Many of my Loyal Readers are like-minded travelers.
-I thank them for continuing to follow my own adventures; most of them lead adventure-filled lives themselves.
+I thank them for continuing to follow my own adventures; several of these readers lead adventure-filled lives themselves.
 Although not every post I make is about travel, today’s entry is.
 The post can be enjoyed by anyone – my fellow journeymen to be sure, but also the dreamers and armchair travelers.
 I beg your pardon for continually plugging my blog across social media, and I thank you all for sticking with me these past two years and 100 posts!
 Let us raise our imaginary glasses to another two years and 100 more posts!

 Why I Travel